Syrian workers shot dead, rebels blame Assad forces

 Hamza Al-Buweida, a local opposition activist, said he spoke to a survivor who said the dead men had been returning from work at a fertilizer company in al-Buweida al-Sharqiya.

 "They stopped, as usual, at a Syrian army checkpoint.
-But about 300 metres after the checkpoint a yellow car with four armed shabbiha (pro-Assad militia) stopped their car," he told Reuters over Skype.
+But about 300 meters after the checkpoint a yellow car with four armed shabbiha (pro-Assad militia) stopped their car," he told Reuters over Skype.

 "They took money off the men and then killed them one by one with gunshots to the head.
 More than 300 bullets were found in the bodies," he said.